EESSI/docs/docs/getting_access/eessi_container.md

     You may have to press enter to clearly see the prompt as some messages beginning with `CernVM-FS: ` have been printed after the first prompt `Singularity> ` was shown.

+Read about [using EESSI](../../using_eessi) in a separate section or continue reading here for additional features of the `eessi_container.sh` script.

 To access the EESSI pilot stack run the command
 ```